Letters to Juliet: Plot

 As Sophie explores Verona, she learns that thousands of "letters to Juliet" are left in Juliet's courtyard each year, written by women from all over the world seeking comfort and advice in love; the letters are collected and answered by a group called the "Secretaries of Juliet".
 Intrigued, Sophie asks to join them.

 Sophie later discovers an unanswered letter from a young girl named Claire Smith written in 1957, begging Juliet for guidance on her relationship with a boy named Lorenzo Bartolini.
 On a whim, Sophie answers the letter, and within a few days the now elderly Claire arrives in Verona with her barrister grandson Charlie.
-Claire and Sophie take an instant liking to each other, while Sophie and Charlie do not get along.
+The two women take an instant liking to each other, while Sophie and Charlie do not get along.

-Claire reveals that in her youth, she made plans to run away with Lorenzo but then stood him up out of fear, and while she eventually married another man, she never forgot him.
-Now widowed, Claire has decided to follow the advice given in Sophie's reply and seek out her long-lost love, despite Charlie's objections to the idea.
+Claire reveals that in her youth, she made plans to run away with Lorenzo but then stood him up out of fear.
+While she eventually married another man, she never forgot him.
+Now widowed, Claire has decided to follow the advice given in Sophie's reply and seek out her long-lost love, despite Charlie's objections.

 Sophie goes along with them, hoping Claire's story might kickstart her writing career and is genuinely interested in the story's outcome.
 Discovering there are seventy-four Lorenzo Bartolinis in the area, the trio decides to visit as many as possible in the hope of finding the right one.
 During this time, Sophie and Charlie grow closer.

 After many days of searching, they find one Lorenzo who has died, saddening Claire.
 A frustrated Charlie lashes out at Sophie and accuses her of not knowing what real loss is.
-Claire, witnessing the dispute, tells Charlie that Sophie's mother had walked on her when she was a little girl and insists that he apologize.
-The following day, Sophie talks to Charlie about love and her belief that Claire's Lorenzo is still alive, and they share a kiss, although Sophie quickly pulls away.
+Claire, witnessing the dispute, tells Charlie that Sophie's mother had walked out on her when she was a little girl and insists that he apologize.
+The following day, Sophie talks to Charlie about love and her belief that Claire's Lorenzo is still alive, and they share a kiss, although she quickly pulls away.